TREATMENT FOR SLEEP DISORDERS

 OBSTRUCTIVE SLEEP APNEA

-Obstructive sleep apnea is caused by decrease in airflow in the presence of breathing effort.
+OSA is caused by decrease in airflow in the presence of breathing effort.
 This can result from either collapse of soft tissue in the back of the throat or due to brain not sending signals to muscles that control breathing.
 This causes recurrent episodes of airway collapse during sleep resulting in repeated arousal from sleep.
 This cycle results in poor quality of sleep which causes excessive daytime sleepiness which is commonly referred to as obstructive sleep apnea syndrome.
 Other symptoms include headache, weight gain, snoring, dry mouth and so on.
 This sleep disorder can result in high blood pressure, stroke, diabetes, obesity and other serious medical illnesses.
 Our sleep medicine specialist can diagnose and develop a treatment plan that puts you on the path to recovery.

 RESTLESS LEGS SYNDROME